 Bilbo Baggins is a lot more quick-witted, competent and takes the initiative in the movie, and on several occasions—most notably the encounter with the Trolls—manages to accomplish more in moments where he was saved by someone else in the book.
 In the book, he doesn't really start pulling his weight until he saves the Company from the spiders, while the movie gives him a Big Damn Heroes moment saving Thorin from Azog immediately following the Goblin encounter.

 Jaws in The Spy Who Loved Me.
-He is loosely based on the villain Sol "Horror" Horowitz from Ian Fleming's novel of the same name, who is a thug with a metal-capped teeth who roughs up a woman, and later gets unceremoniously killed as he tries to make a getaway on a car (and is outlived by his partner, who became Sandor in the same film).
+He is loosely based on the villain Sol "Horror" Horowitz from Ian Fleming's novel of the same name, who is a thug with a metal-capped teeth whose villainy is limited to terrorizing a helpless woman.
+He later gets unceremoniously killed by Bond as he tries to make a getaway on a car (and is outlived by his partner, who became Sandor in the same film).
 Jaws, however, is a man who just won't die, and is one of the most remembered aspects of the film, and its subsequent sequel.

 Supporting villain Tal Hajus was a lazy Villainous Glutton who rarely moved from his throne (and got curbstomped in less than a paragraph when he did move).
 In the film he's in much better shape, much more active, and apparently younger, though he still gets curbstomped.
 Being a Big Bad Wannabe in an action/adventure story apparently doesn't let you catch a break.

 Mowgli in this one is inventive, clever, and brave, unlike his '67 counterpart.